Motorway driving should now be less daunting for newly qualified drivers as it's included in driving lessons.

 Match your speed - Make sure that you're travelling at the same speed as other motorists when joining a motorway from a slip road and follow the usual 'mirror, signal, manoeuvre' procedure.

-Keep an eye on the speed limits - Most motorways will have a 70mph speed limit, but it can sometimes drop down to 50mph so make sure you're not breaking the law.
+Keep an eye on the speed limits - Most motorways will have a 70mph speed limit.
+It can sometimes drop down to 50mph, so make sure you're not breaking the law.

 Will the changes apply to learner motorcyclists?

 No, the changes do not apply to learner motorcyclists.